 WooCommerce.
 Want to sell your own products but don’t want to pay Shopify $9/month to get started with selling?
 No problem!
 You can sell your own products on your website completely free of charge using WooCommerce.

-These are the best essential WordPress plugins to get you started growing and monetizing your blog.
+These are the top WordPress plugins for new bloggers to get you started growing and monetizing your blog.
 Remember that less is more – having too many plugins will slow down your site and that’s something you definitely do NOT want.